 What’s the verdict?

 The aim of this article is to highlight a few of the many non-Keurig single-serve brewers out there.
 The main things to be aware of when selecting a brewer are versatility and compatibility.
-Choosing a model or a coffee machine that’s compatible with only one type of pod is limiting and takes away one of the great advantages of single-serve – variety.
+Choosing a model or a the best coffee machine that’s compatible with only one type of pod is limiting and takes away one of the great advantages of single-serve – variety.

 Whatever else you take away from this article, hopefully, we’ve shown that switching to single-serve or adding this brewing method to your existing options, doesn’t limit you to Keurig, even if you have your heart set on K-Cups!